 - while dinner is being prepared

-- while I am finishing up some work during schedule block transitions
+- while I am finishing up some work during scheduled block transitions

 - after your kid is in bed at night

 Free time in our house is truly a free choice – that’s what free means, right?!
 So however your kid wants to spend his little window of free time (within reason), allow it!
 Other parts of the day are balanced with hands-on play, activities, exercise, and other fun.

 7. Integrate a Balanced Technology Approach

 Homeschooling while working from home will inevitably involve technology.
 Whether it’s a learning app or just a movie to give you time to yourself, screen time will be a huge factor.
-Technology is such a big part of life, and it will only get more advanced.
+Technology is a big part of life and will only get more advanced.
 Like anything in excess, technology can be abused and thus resulting in negative effects.
 But these can be avoided by being preventative and balancing technology with other activities such as hands-on fun, make-believe play, reading books, running and playing outside, exploring nature, and more.

-In our family, we believe the positive benefits of technology (aka “screen time”) outweigh the potential negative effects, and we can actually negate negative effects pretty well as parents.
-If our child is actually doing more hands-on than the time spent on the iPad, it’s a win in our book.
-I would say it’s about a 20% to 80% ratio (technology to non-technology activities), but this changes – rainy days could be more and nice summer days we could barely use the iPad because we are playing so much outside,
+In our family, we believe the positive benefits of technology (aka “screen time“) outweigh the potential negative effects, and we can actually negate negative effects pretty well as parents.
+If our child does more hands-on than the time spent on the iPad, it’s a win in our book.
+I would say it’s about a 20% to 80% ratio (technology to non-technology activities), but this changes – rainy days could be more and nice summer days, we might barely use the iPad because we are playing so much outside,

 8. Be Patient and Give Praise and Appreciation